Best Crypto Cards in Finland (2026)

 Example 3: High earner crossing the EUR 30,000 bracket.
 A Finnish developer sells EUR 50,000 in crypto gains during the year (including card spending and direct sales).
 First EUR 30,000 taxed at 30% = EUR 9,000.
 Remaining EUR 20,000 taxed at 34% = EUR 6,800.
 Total tax: EUR 15,800 on EUR 50,000 of gains (31.6% effective rate).
 If the entire EUR 50,000 had been funded with stablecoins, the tax would have been EUR 0 on disposal, though cashback received would still be taxable.

 Example 4: Borrow-to-spend (tax deferral).
 You hold 5 ETH worth EUR 15,000.
-Instead of selling, you borrow EUR 2,000 via ether.fi and spend through the card.
+Instead of selling, you borrow EUR 2,000 against it through the Nexo credit line and spend that on the card.
 No disposal occurred, so no tax is triggered.
-Your ETH continues earning staking yield (approx. 3-4% APY).
-You only owe tax when you eventually sell ETH to repay the loan or close the position.
+Your ETH stays in the collateral position.
+You only owe tax when you eventually sell ETH to repay the loan or close it out.
 At 30% tax, deferring EUR 2,000 of gains saves EUR 600 in current-year tax liability.

 Example 5: Cashback taxation.
 You earn EUR 1,200 in BGB cashback from Bitget over a year.
 Vero treats this as capital income at fair market value when received: EUR 1,200 x 30% = EUR 360 tax.
 If BGB then falls 30% and you hold it, you cannot offset the loss against the already-taxed income until you dispose of the BGB.
 If BGB rises 50% and you sell at EUR 1,800, additional gain = EUR 600, additional tax = EUR 180.
 Total tax: EUR 540 on EUR 1,800.